Selecting planning software – 3 essential steps

-In an organization you can make the blueprint by reflecting on the goals of the company and seeing how the planning process supports it.
+In an organization, you can make the blueprint by reflecting on the goals of the company and seeing how the planning process supports it.
 What are the benefits/results you want to achieve with planning?
 Does it work?
 If not, what are the bottlenecks?
 Where are these bottlenecks?
-Not everything can be solved with software.
+You can’t solve everything with software.
 Often, a different method or the deployment of staff with better knowledge and skills also offers an outcome.

-In this way you define top-down the principles for selecting new planning software.
-This is how you make a proper distinction between bottlenecks that can be solved by planning software and bottlenecks that can be remedied by a different way of organizing.
-The advantage of this approach is that you prevent that your current problems become automated with new planning software.
+In this way, you define top-down the principles for selecting new planning software.
+This step helps you in making a proper distinction between bottlenecks that planning software can solve and bottlenecks that can be remedied by a different way of organizing.
+The advantage of this approach is that you prevent your current problems to become automated with new planning software.

 Knock-out criteria: Twenty is plenty

-In this step, you will draw up selection criteria that allows you to compare the different planning systems.
-That need not be a long list of requirements and needs.
-In fact, you must absolutely avoid that!
+In this step, you will draw up selection criteria that allow you to compare the different planning systems.
+This list of requirements and needs shouldn’t be long.
+You must avoid that!
 Keep it concise and work with knock-out criteria.
-Knock-out criteria are basically the ‘must haves’.
-If a planning system doesn’t comply with this, it is simply dropped.
-About 20 knock-out criteria are more than enough.
+Knock-out criteria are the ‘must haves’.
+If a planning system doesn’t comply with this, it’s dropped.
+About twenty knock-out criteria are more than enough.
 But do focus on hard requirements that can also be formulated concretely.
 So not “The software should be modern”, but “The software should be available 24 x 7”.

 Then you draw up a long list of possible suppliers.
-Usually you have enough with 7 to 8 suppliers.
+Usually, you have enough with seven to eight suppliers.
 You’ll find the suppliers by doing research on the internet and asking fellow companies.
 Just make sure you put software solutions on the list that are appropriate for your industry and business process.
-It’s no use putting Microsoft Project on the list, if you need something for shift planning.
+It’s no use putting Microsoft Project on the list if you need something for shift planning.
 Also, make sure the systems are affordable.
 Don’t look for a Ferrari, if you can’t pay for one.

 Then you start scoring software systems based on the knock-out criteria.
 On the basis of the information provided by them on their website, you already have much to go on.
-For missing information, contact the vendor.
+For missing info, contact the vendor.
 You can do this quite officially by drawing up an RFI (Request For Information – questionnaire).
 You can also keep it practical.
 It really depends on how big the project is and how much you can gather yourself.
-After scoring, select the best 2 or 3.
-This is the shortlist.
+After scoring, select the best two or three.
+These selected vendors are your short-list.

 The proof of the pudding is in the eating

-Make a business case to test in all systems on the shortlist.
-It is a pitfall not doing so but just look around a little in each system, or to just get an impression of what a sales representative shows you.
+Make a business case to test in all software on the short-list.
+It is a pitfall not doing so and only looking around in each system, or to get an impression of what a sales representative shows you.
 Thus you won’t get an objective view.
 It doesn’t have to be a comprehensive report.
 A one-sheet with the steps that you want to go through and reports that you want to see is already sufficient.
-As long as you have something that you can evaluate all the systems on.
+As long as you have something that you can use to evaluate all the systems.

 Many vendors offer their software in the form of a trial version.
-In that case you can test the software yourself according to the business case.
-If the supplier doesn’t offer a trial version, ask the supplier to give a demo.
-This can be on site or online via a web meeting.
+In that case, you can test the software yourself according to the business case.
+If the supplier doesn’t offer a trial version, ask him or her to give a demo.
+This demonstration can be on-site or online via a web meeting.
 Do ask the dealer to prepare the demo according to your business case.
-When testing or during the demo, keep notes of your findings according to the business case and the knock-out criteria.
+When testing or during the demo, keep notes of your findings and keep your business case and knock-out criteria in mind.

 Optionally, check with existing customers of all systems.
 That doesn’t necessarily require a visit.
-You can also just call.
+You can also call.
 Please note that you should select customers from the same industry and with approximately the same size.
-Mainly try talking to the administrators of the planning software, end users and the project manager responsible for the implementation.
+Mainly try talking to the administrators of the planning software, end-users and the project manager responsible for the implementation.